farisachugthai/gruvbox_pygments/README.rst

    :show-inheritance:

-This class is for use with prompt_toolkit applications, and as such, provides a few utility methods not found in the superclass.
+This class is for use with prompt_toolkit applications, and as such, provides a few utility methods not found in the super-classes.

 Contributing
 ============